 6. Create, post, and promote high-quality, original content

 Use the Skyscraper Technique to write outstanding, authoritative content that answers questions people are already wondering about.

 To get ideas about potential post topics, try using Answer the Public.
-Combine the ideas you get there with Keywords Everywhere to find the most searched questions.
+Combine the ideas you get there with Ubersuggest to find the most searched questions.

 Write good quality content and keep publishing it on a fairly regular basis (at least once per month, but ideally more).
 Don’t bother just writing crappy filler.

 All else being equal, a higher word count is better for SEO, so write the most authoritative web post you can on any topic you’re covering.

 Answer multiple, related questions in a single post, and make the questions themselves subheaders (h2, h3 tags, etc.) so Google knows to show your page for those queries.

 For more info about blogging for local businesses, see our article on the topic.

 7. Use website analytics to measure your results

 Make use of free tools like Google Search Console so you can easily tell where you stand and where you can improve.